ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 ---
 A consequence of evolution is the increase of complexity which leads to enhanced regulatory capacity.
 But the better regulatory capacity also increases chances of misregulation.
 That makes the steering of complex systems incredibly difficult.
 But on the other hand, complexity is a prerequisite for outstanding achievements.
 [Malik 2009:17]

 Complex systems function although no one is understanding the entire system.
 A autombile manufacturer is able to build a complicated and efficient car in serial production with high safety standards, although no one is understanding fully the entire construction or manufacturing process.
 A hospital is functioning although no single person knows all processes and all treatment procedures.

 The central construction of such systems would be limited to centralized knowledge which immediatly would become a bottleneck for the organization.

 > It is irritating that a complex system can not be controlled by a central instance, still the system is self-sustaining.

 Self-organization
 ---
-Self-organization describes spontaneous - emergent - processes that are responsible to bring a system into some kind of order and to sustain that order.
+Self-organization describes spontaneous - emergent - processes that bring a system into some kind of order and to sustain that order.
 That includes the reaction to internal and external changes, in other words the adaptability to new conditions [[Bendel 2006:2]][bendel2006].
 The ability to self-organize is a property of the system even without the actors being aware of that ability.
 The essential feature of the self-organizing capability is given by the interactions between the actors.

 Water being wet is an emergent property.
 A single H2O molecule can not be wet but a lot of interdependent water molecules will develop the property of being wet.

 Pedestrians participating in crowded events will, when searching their path for different directions, develop streams in which they can move with the least possible collisions.
 This happens always although no one is planning this behavior.

 The spontaneous development of new system properties will happen while these properties could not be predicted upfront when inspecting the actors or components of the system.
 The so developed *new* is not more or less but something different than the sum of the parts.
 While the actors or components are visible, their interactions are invisible and difficult to measure.
 In particular these interactions are the determining element in complex and self-organizing systems, they  make the systems behavior non-linear and difficult or impossible to reproduce - small causes can have enormous effects.